Getting Ahead of Concussion

-How does our body tell us something is painful?
-Why do certain people go on to develop chronic pain where others do not?
-And why is pain so difficult to treat?
-Join Think Big host Jay Ingram and experts from the University of Calgary’s Hotchkiss Brain Institute and the Calgary Chronic Pain Centre as they explore these questions and discuss the latest findings in pain research and treatment.
+Why are concussions (or mild traumatic brain injuries) so difficult to detect?
+What signs and symptoms should we look for?
+Can they be prevented?
+Join Think Big host Jay Ingram and experts from the University of Calgary’s Hotchkiss Brain Institute as they explore these questions and discuss the latest findings in concussion prevention, detection, and treatment.

 Doors: 6:00 p.m.